pschool-in/curriculum/content/science/food-1.md

 3. In addition to grass, goats and sheep eat the leaves of numerous bushes.
 4. Milk is consumed by cats.
 Birds such as sparrows, doves, and pigeons are also hunted and eaten by them.
 5. Dogs will eat chapatis or bhakaris, but meat is their preferred food.
-6. Deer, bisons, and nilgai eat a wide variety of green grasses, crops, and leaves.
+6. Deer, bison, and nilgai eat a wide variety of green grasses, crops, and leaves.
-7. Wild animals such as the tiger and lion hunt and eat other animals.When they are starving, they are sometimes driven to enter neighbouring villages.
+7. Wild animals such as the tiger and lion hunt and eat other animals.
+When they are starving, they are sometimes driven to enter neighbouring villages.
-The livestock are then killed and taken away.
+The livestock is then killed and taken away.
 8. Foxes have been known to venture into human settlements.
 They are unable to kill cattle.
 The majority of their time is spent stealing poultry.
 9. Some birds eat grains.
 Worms are eaten by hens.
 Crows eat the meat of dead animals.
-Some birds eat fruits of trees.
+Some birds eat the fruits of trees.

 ## Plants need food
 1. However, they are unable to travel from one location to another in search of food.